-I have seen a horse swing the tail in an up and down action when you’re working with them.
-I’ve found that those horses often don’t have good, trainable attitudes.
+Some horses swing their tails in an up and down action when you’re working with them.
+Often these horses don’t have good, trainable attitudes.

-Horses often carry their tails held out from their bodies to help their balance.
+Horses tend to carry their tails held out from their bodies to help their balance.
 You also see that in a horse that’s more delicate and sensitive in his temperament.